fajrulaulia/Golang-Websocket-Broadcast/README.md

-# HabaGo
+# Peuthe Socker
+Peuthe Socket is a Websocket written by golang

-## How it Work
+## How it work??

-When you Send Payload from Client to Server, you data Pass it in http POST, then you payload will send for all client who connected with Server.
+When you send payload, peuthe socket will send for all client who conectend with peuthe socket.

+## How to run
+- make sure you have a client for connected with peuthe socket (connect to `ws://localhost:8084/ws`).
+- send payload using http handler, you can check file `send.sh` how to using handler with data.

+# Contributor
+- Fajrul Aulia